percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc.md

 `pg_tde` Release Candidate is not backward compatible with `pg_tde` Beta2 due to significant changes in code.
 This means you cannot directly upgrade from one version to another.
 You must [uninstall](../uninstall.md) `pg_tde` Beta2 first and then [install](../install.md) and configure the new Release Candidate version.

+## Known issues

+ The default `mlock` limit on Rocky Linux 8 for ARM64-based architectures is 64 Kb.
+The internal `pg_tde` key size is 40 bytes, which results in about 1600 keys that fall into the limit.
+This number is split among the backend processes running in your database.
+When the `mlock` limit is reached, `pg_tde` cannot lock memory for more keys and can fail with the error.

+To prevent this, you can change the `mlock` limit:

+* temporarily for the current session using the `ulimit -l <value>` command.
+* set a new hard limit in the `/etc/security/limits.conf` file.
+To do so, you require the superuser privileges.

+Adjust the limits with caution since it affects other processes running in your system.

 ## Changelog

 ### New Features